how to stop hair shedding

 Hair Shedding Reason #6: Thyroid Problems

-The main function of the thyroid gland is to regulate the energy you get from food by secreting two primary hormones into your blood: Triiodothyronine (T3), and Tetraiodothyronine (T4).
-Any sparse or excessive production of these hormones can cause a number of hair problems that range from hair thinning to intense hair loss depending on the severity of the case.
+Thyroid problems, such as an underactive thyroid (hypothyroidism) or an overactive thyroid (hyperthyroidism), can cause hair shedding.
+The thyroid gland's primary function is to regulate the energy you get from food by secreting two primary hormones into your blood: Triiodothyronine (T3) and Tetraiodothyronine (T4).
+Any sparse or excessive production of these hormones can cause a number of hair problems that range from hair thinning to excessive hair loss depending on the severity of the case.

 Hair Shedding Reason #7: Inflammatory Bowel Disease